Code of Ethics

 All questions that arise from viewing a photograph should be answered in the caption.
 It is the responsibility of the photographer to inform the editor of the situations he/she has controlled.
 We must not mislead the reader.

-All principal subjects in photographs should be identified unless circumstances prevent the photographer from getting identification or If a subject refuses to be identified.
+All principal subjects in photographs should be identified unless circumstances prevent the photographer from getting identification or if a subject refuses to be identified.
 A photographer can identify subjects from a secondary source, but must ensure the accuracy of the identification.

 Exploitation